-- Complete application - ${\circ}$ $\,$ Funding needs by phase and fiscal year $\,$ - Local match funding source - o Supporting technical information - Project development and implementation schedule - Right-of-way status and a detailed plan for acquisition/disposal of excess right-of-way.
-The right-of-way acquisition/disposal plan must be submitted using the "right-of-way acquisition/disposal plan" form provided by OCTA and available for download at https://ocfundtracker.octa.net. - o Any additional information deemed relevant by the applicant

-Grants subject to a Master Funding Agreement or cooperative agreement if federal funds are awarded
+- Complete application - Funding needs by phase and fiscal year - Local match funding source - Supporting technical information - Project development and implementation schedule - ROW status and a detailed plan for acquisition/disposal of excess right-of-way.
+The ROW acquisition/disposal plan must be submitted using the "ROW acquisition/disposal plan" form provided by OCTA and available for download at https://ocfundtracker.octa.net. - Any additional information deemed relevant by the applicant - Grants subject to a Master Funding Agreement or cooperative agreement if federal funds are awarded